belle2/basf2/analysis/doc/GraFEI.rst

 ***************************

 Here the core code of the graFEI is described.
-This section is intended for developers, users usually do not need to understand the details of the code.
+This section is intended for developers, users usually do not need to manipulate these classes and functions.

 .. autofunction:: grafei.modules.FlagBDecayModule.getObjectList